List of Responding Schools

 The Program is funded by the Law School with annual budget of approximately $100,000

 Limited funding is provided through the Law School Foundation to student organizations which annually submit funding requests to the Dean.

-Pro bono work at the Law School is supported through the Law School budget, foundations, donations from individuals and law firms.
+Pro bono work is supported through the law school budget, foundations, donations from individuals and law firms.

 In addition to the position of Access to Justice Coordinator, the College provides an annual budget to support pro bono programming as described below.
 Funds are also made available each year through direct donations made by both the student organizations as well as law firms in the greater Tennessee area.
 In addition to the fellowships described below, the College supports UT Pro Bono by: providing it with office space and technology, and supporting an annual UT Pro Bono recognition event.
 The majority of the organization's resources are the hours contributed by student officers, coordinators and volunteers, and by the faculty advisers and practitioners who work with UT Pro Bono.

 The law school provides support of various kinds to other student pro bono efforts which includes assistance with student travel to pro bono conferences, such as Equal Justice Works, as well as travel for Alternative Spring Break projects.
 The school also has a system whereby all student organizations, including those focused on pro bono and public interest, can submit budgets and apply for a modest organizational stipend to cover expenses for food, supplies, etc.